sadiv/docs/en/docs/sdk/python/index.md

 #### Authorization

-To send a message or to exacute some other Green-API method, you have to have the WhatsApp account in the phone application to be authorized.
+To send a message or to execute some other Green-API method, you have to have the WhatsApp account in the phone application to be authorized.
 To authorize your account please go to the [personal area](https://console.green-api.com) and scan a QR-code using the WhatsApp application.

 #### [How to send a text message](sendmessage.md)
 #### [How to send a file by URL](sendfilebyurl.md)